AY2526S1-CS2103T-F08b-2/tp/docs/UserGuide.md

 * The team must already exist in the address book.
 * A person can be a member of multiple teams.
 * If the person is already a member of the specified team, an error message will be shown.
+* **Hackathon Management**: When a person is added to a team:
+  * If the team's hackathon is in the person's **interested hackathons**, it will be automatically removed from interested
+  * The team's hackathon is automatically added to the person's **participating hackathons**
+  * This ensures a hackathon cannot be in both interested and participating lists simultaneously
 * After successfully adding a person to a team, the teams list will be displayed automatically.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**